 How are blepharospasm and hemifacial spasm treated?

 The doctors at Eyesthetica use Botox (onabotulinumtoxinA) and similar medications to improve the symptoms of blepharospasm and hemifacial spasm.
-Ophthalmologists were the pioneer users of Botox for eye-related diseases and have used it for more than two decades for treatment of blepharospasm, hemifacial spasm, and strabismus.
+Ophthalmologists were the pioneer users of Botox for eye-related diseases and have used it for more than two decades for the treatment of blepharospasm, hemifacial spasm, and strabismus.

 Treatment with Botox and similar medications is done in the office on an outpatient basis.
 The doctors at Eyesthetica take great care in making the treatment process as comfortable as possible with options of pre-treatment numbing with ice or topical ointment.
 After treatment, patients are free to return to their normal workday or other activities without restriction.
-Most patients find that the effects from treatment last for up to 3-4 months before needing another visit to our office.
+Most patients find that the effects of treatment last for up to 3-4 months before needing another visit to our office.

 What can I expect after treatment of blepharospasm or hemifacial spasm?

-After treatment of blepharospasm and hemifacial spasm, most patients begin to notice relief from their symptoms within the first 3 to 5 days.
+After the treatment of blepharospasm and hemifacial spasm, most patients begin to notice relief from their symptoms within the first 3 to 5 days.
 The full effect of treatment is seen within the first 2 to 3 weeks.
 The doctors at Eyesthetica tailor the timing of follow-up visits to ensure that our patients experience maximal and symptom-free relief between treatments.